Photo: referendum in Ukraine

 in December 1991.

 It was around 24 years ago in Amsterdam.
 To be precise the 2nd of December, 1991.
-At the same time that Mikhail Gorbachev was thinking about resigning as President of the Union of Soviet Socialist Republics, a group of enthusiasts met to discuss about the first Norm about odour concentration measurement.
-Today, 33 countries of Europe are using this norm to measure odour concentration.
+At the same time that Mikhail Gorbachev was thinking about resigning as President of the Union of Soviet Socialist Republics, a group of enthusiasts met to discuss about the first standard about odour concentration measurement.
+Today, 33 countries of Europe are using this standard to measure odour concentration.
 But that was not easy a few years back.

 To start with this history we should go back to 1984.

 In 1984 a quantitative air quality guideline for odours from industrial sources was introduced in the Netherlands.
-This guideline was based on measurement of odour emissions using olfactometry, followed by dispersion modelling to predict frequency of exposure to hourly average.
-Also in 1986 the Norm VDI 3881 on Olfactometry - Odour threshold determination – Fundamentals was published in the still Federal Republic of Germany.
+This guideline was based on the measurement of odour emissions using olfactometry, followed by dispersion modelling to predict frequency of exposure to hourly average.
+Also in 1986 the standard VDI 3881 on Olfactometry - Odour threshold determination – Fundamentals was published in the still Federal Republic of Germany.